Decomposing a Monolith into Smart Surfaces

 prototype

-this is where it gets fun. we use AI to generate a working implementation from the spec. not production code, but a functional prototype that renders real components with real data shapes. it's good enough to validate the spec, catch missing requirements, and get feedback from designers before anyone writes production code by hand.
+we use AI to generate a working implementation from the spec. not production code, but a functional prototype that renders real components with real data shapes. it's good enough to validate the spec, catch missing requirements, and get feedback from designers before anyone writes production code by hand.

 surface